Nockberge National Park: History

-Originally a ski area had been planned in what is now the core zone of the Nockberge since the early 1970s, when the region was opened up with the Tauern Autobahn.
+Originally, a ski area had been planned in what is now the core zone of the Nockberge since the early 1970s, when the region was opened up with the Tauern Autobahn.
 In 1979 the construction of the Nockalm Road, which connected the Liesertal with the uppermost Gurktal, began.
 It was supposed to open up the Nockberge for tourism and was expanded to a continuously paved, toll tourist road by 1981.

 The plans to develop what is now the core area of Carinthia with, among other things, 18 cable cars and lifts as well as two hotel villages with a total of 3,000 beds on both sides of the Nockalmstrasse met with little approval from the population.
 A citizens' initiative carried out a referendum, which on December 7, 1980 resulted in a 94% vote against this type of tourism.
 Instead, ski areas emerged in Innerkrems and on the Turracher Höhe.

-The Nockberge National Park was opened on January 1, 1987.
+The Nockberge National Park was established on January 1, 1987.
 In the ordinance of the Carinthian provincial government of 1987 it said among other things: